dakotahp/jpark/README.md

 * Query all dinosaurs
 * Query a dinosaur (shows active cage)
 * Repo is somewhat linted with `rubocop`.
 Fixed some glaring things but didn't go as far as fight a style guide.
+* I didn't go so far as to add power status because I have a few refactors in mind if I did that: adding a small state machine to Cage to help validate status changes and possibly moving management of cages into a third-party class to manage rather than the Cage model itself.
+That would allow to cage model to have to be a little less concerned over things that could be considered beyond the simple resource.

 ## Usage